sgratzl/slack-cleaner/README.md

 # Delete all snippets and images
 slack-cleaner --token <TOKEN> --file --types snippets,images

-# Purge messages from all channels for a user
-slack-cleaner --token <TOKEN> --message --purge yes --user johndoe

 # TODO add pattern example, add keep_pinned example, add quiet

 # Always have a look at help message